Salisbury City Council: History of control

 At the first elections to the city council in 2009, the Liberal Democrats won twelve seats, giving them a majority of one over all other parties.

 At the next elections, on Thursday, 2 May 2013, no party had overall control.
 Days after the election, Jo Broom, who had been elected in Fisherton & Bemerton Village as a Liberal Democrat, joined the Conservatives.
 Then, following the resignation of a Conservative, there was a by-election in the St Martin's & Cathedral ward on 9 January 2014, won by Patricia Fagan for Labour.

 In 2017, the Conservatives won an overall majority for the first time.

 In 2021, the Conservatives narrowly lost their majority to no overall control, winning 11 out of 24 seats.
 During the council's term, membership changes reduced their seats to 6 and made Labour and the Liberal Democrats the largest or joint-largest party at various times.
 The council was governed by a coalition of Labour, the Liberal Democrats and independents.

 In 2025, the Liberal Democrats returned to being the largest party on a council under no overall control, winning 10 out of 24 seats.
+The party subsequently won a by-election in St Edmunds Ward, bringing their total number of councillors to 11.